dicksont/string-etc/README.md

 Accessing these extensions will differ depending on our module system.

 ### HTML web page
-If we are on *Browser* or *AMD*, we can access these methods directly from an *String* object.
+If we are on a vanilla web page or AMD, we can access these methods directly from an *String* object.
 For example, we can do:

 ```javascript
 'California'.cram(8) // returns Califor…